 We regularly produce a podcast for our Upstairs shows featuring interviews with members of the cast and creative team.
 It’s an excellent way to get up to speed with what a show’s about, who’s making it, and other bits of exclusive trivia.
-Our podcasts are produced by Zoe Ferguson.

 The Dance of Death (2018)

 Director Judy Davis and cast members Colin Friels, Pamela Rabe and Toby Schmitz discuss Strindberg’s explosive play and the infinite complexity of the marriage it dissects.
 Produced for Belvoir by Zoe Ferguson.